DavidBoja/pose-independent-anthropometry/Readme.md

 - `fitted_nrd_dir`: path to the fitted vertices to the CAESAR dataset obtained from the SMPL-Fitting repository

 <br>

-To know exactly which subjects and poses we used to create the datasets, download the `data` folder provided [here]() and put its contents in `/pose-independent-anthropometry/data`.

 ### Training data
 <!-- /data/wear3d_preprocessed/data_train_posed_normalized_tsoli_without_bad -->